openmetalio/openmetal-docs/docs/engineers-notes/openstack-cloud-controller-manager.md

 For more information, please see the cloud provider documentation:
 [OpenStack Cloud Controller Manager](https://github.com/kubernetes/cloud-provider-openstack/blob/release-1.24/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md)

-> Note: This documentation was written for kubernetes version 1.24.
+> Note: This documentation was written for Kubernetes version 1.24.
 If installing
 > on a different Kubernetes version, please see the cooresponding documentation
 > for that version: [Cloud Provider Openstack](https://github.com/kubernetes/cloud-provider-openstack)